Permaculture Design Certification: Part 1

 - Climatic strategies (Ayurvedic concepts of Desha, land)

 - History of Permaculture and it’s roots in traditional cultures worldwide

 - Permaculture Ethics & Yoga Ethics: Yama & Niyama

 - Permaculture connection to Yoga, Ayurveda, Vastu, Jyotish (Vedic Astrology)

-WEEK ONE will focus on the context of permaculture along with it’s foundations of principles and patterns.
+PART 1 will focus on the context of permaculture along with it’s foundations of principles and patterns.
 We will dive into core subjects such as soil, water, plants, and the basics of design.
 Students are expected to do some work/study in between courses and will present a final design project at the end of second week (in spring) – also a requisite for graduation.

 Spencer Nielsen is a guide to Nature inside and out, in the wild lands, gardens, and consciousness.
 He is a permaculture designer and educator based in Fairfax, California.
 He has studied Ecology, Environmental Education, and Eco-Social Design, as well as…

 Through her business Rehydrate the Earth, Lydia Neilsen works on a practical and consciousness-based level to teach and implement techniques for ecosystem revitalization.
 Lydia educates individuals and communities in the creation of stunning regenerative designs including do-it-yourself scale earthworks for water infiltration, productive…